 Smart TV Test Cases: In this article, we will cover the different aspects and scenarios involved in Smart TV testing.
 It will help to provide a basic understanding of the scenarios required to test a TV or a Smart TV.
-After going through these Smart TV Testing scenarios, it may provide you a hint about the work required for testing a Smart TV before the TV manufacturing rolls out its TV hardware into the market and to the end-users.
+After going through these Smart TV Testing, scenarios may hint at work required for testing a Smart TV before the TV manufacturer rolls out its TV hardware into the market and to the end-users.